Stan2dor/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The return function have a private variable inside.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The variable 'dansRoll' will generate a random number everytime it runs.

 c.
 What is the lexical scope of `newRoll`?
+  Local scope - Variables defined inside a function are not accessible (visible) from outside the function.

 ### Task 3 - Stretch Goals